 Stellar populations in bars.
 How do the ages of stars vary across bars?
 It turns out that idealised models of isolated galaxies had predicted that stars should be younger close the bar major axis.
 Given the excellent quality of the TIMER data, we were able to test and confirm this prediction (again for the first time!) in the work led by Justus Neumann (arXiv:2003.08946).
 Further, we show that cosmological simulations are currently also able to reproduce this behaviour.
 In this study we also discovered that most bars are more metal-rich than their surroundings.

 Inner bars.
 Most disc galaxies host bars, a central stellar structure where stars move along elongated orbits around the galaxy centre.
 It turns out that many such galaxies hosts as well an inner bar.
 We studied in detail two such inner bars in the galaxies NGC 1291 and NGC 5850, and we found that such inner bars appear to form just like main bars, i.e., from dynamical instabilities in a stellar disc (where stars move along near circular orbits).
 In addition, we found evidence that inner bars are also long lived, just as main bars.
 These results can be found in the paper by Adriana de Lorenzo Cáceres (arXiv:1901.06394).
 In a related study led by Jairo Méndez-Abreu (arXiv:1811.03855), we discovered by chance the first box/peanut in an inner bar.
 Box/peanuts are structures that form from dynamical instabilities in the central parts of bars, changing stellar orbits such that the structure looks like a peanut when seen from certain directions.
 Box/peanuts are common in main bars, but this is the first time it is observed in an inner bar.
 This discovery strengthens the case that inner bars are just like main bars, following the same orbital structure and dynamical evolution.
+In a more recent paper by Adrian Bittner (arXiv:2012.04661), we found more similarities between inner and main bars, not only from the dynamical point of view but also concerning their impact in the spatial distribution of stars with different metallicities and ages.
+This suggests the picture of a `galaxy within a galaxy', with inner bars in nuclear discs being equivalent to main bars in main galaxy discs.

 Stellar feedback from nuclear rings.
 One of the main processes driven by bars is the funnelling